razeequtama/razeequtama/README.md

 My current mission: learn fullstack development from top to bottom — then dive deeper into what I love most.

 Right now I'm:
-- A BINUS University student
+- A Computer Science student @ BINUS University
 - Taking a fullstack bootcamp.

 ---